RuiyanGuo/Image-Decompressor/README.md

-My Code for Mcmaster University's COMPENG 3DQ5, taken in Fall 2021
+My Code for McMaster University's COMPENG 3DQ5, taken in Fall 2021